spot-beam/mat496-capstone-project/README.md

-Template for creating and submitting MAT496 capstone project.

 # Overview of MAT496

 In this course, we have primarily learned Langgraph.
 This is helpful tool to build apps which can process unstructured `text`, find information we are looking for, and present the format we choose.
 Some specific topics we have covered are: